 - Work in process inventory tracking.
 A good kit software will monitor the levels of individual parts used in kit creation as well as the kits themselves.
 Many can apply ABC inventory analysis, too.

 - Kit forecasting.
-Kits need accurate life cycle inventory like any other inventory technique.
+Kits need accurate life cycle inventory (see inventory cycle count) like any other inventory technique.
 The software should know the individual components used in kit creation and calculate the number of kits that can be made with the components on-hand.

 - Min/max tracking.
-The software should use sales levels to determine the maximum and minimum number of kits that should be in storage.
-This will let you maximize revenue and minimize cost as well as avoid issues like unintended backordering.
+The software should use sales levels to determine the maximum and a minimum number of kits that should be in storage.
+This will let you maximize revenue and minimize cost as well as avoid issues like an unintended backorder.

 Why Use Inventory Kitting Software?